-The Scheme does not currently maintain independent RI related affiliations, although the Trustee Board reviews this position from time to time.
+The Scheme does not currently maintain independent RI related affiliations.
 The Trustee does however respond to regulatory and industry consultations as well as direct enquiries on matters it considers to be of importance to members.

 3.5 Member views

 The Trustee does not take the views of members and beneficiaries into account when setting the investment strategy of the Scheme.
 This includes their views on matters such as environmental, social and governance issues.